 - Spreads, Leverage & Margin – As a day trader you want competitive spreads – you might also want certain leverage levels and low margins.

 Do your research and read our online broker reviews first.
-They should help establish whether your potential broker suits your trading style.
+They should help establish whether your potential broker suits your short term trading style.

 What Is Day Trading?